jerolimov/version/README.md

 Checkout the other commands which could be integrated in your scripts.

+### Output format of the "real" version?

+It's based on/inspired by the `git describe` command.
+But this command works also if there is no tag yet.
+Call `version` or `version-git` directly.

+	Format: $tag or "0.0.0" [-commit counts with hash] [-dirty]

+	# Unreleased yet (zero tags) without/with uncommited changes
+	0.0.0-58-159ff48
+	0.0.0-58-159ff48-dirty

+	# The release (tagged commit) without/with uncommited changes
+	0.17.0
+	0.17.0-dirty

+	# Release with new commits without/with uncommited changes
+	0.17.0-58-159ff48
+	0.17.0-58-159ff48-dirty

-### What does real version mean?
+### What does "real" version mean?

-It's a version string *based on the git repository*, which is in my humble opinion the *"only real"* source for such an information.
+It's a version string *based on the git repository*, which is in my humble opinion *the only ""real"* source for such an information.

 And yes, this strings works also fine (or better) for